spacelift-io/user-documentation/docs/integrations/plugins.md

 ## Using a plugin

 Using a plugin is very simple, plugins can **only** attach via the `autoattach` label.
-The value you provided in the `Label Identifier` field will be used as the `autoattach` label.
+The value you provided in the `Stack Label` field will be used as the `autoattach` label.
-If you installed Infracost with the `infracost` label identifier, you can attach it to a stack by adding the `infracost` label to the stack.
+If you installed Infracost with the `infracost` stack label, you can attach it to a stack by adding the `infracost` label to the stack.
-You can also use the `*` wildcard in the label identifier to attach the plugin to all stacks in a space.
+You can also use the `*` wildcard in the stack label to attach the plugin to all stacks in a space.

 ## Plugin Outputs